EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 the script that actually runs the commands you want.
 In the header section, options to `sbatch` should be prepended with `#SBATCH`.

-Here is a simple example script that runs the `xthi` program, which shows process and thread placement, across two nodes.
+Here is a simple example script that runs the `xthi` program, which shows process and thread placement.
+Here we consider only MPI and assume there is no OpenMP involved.

+The intention is to run using two nodes (nodes will always be allocated on and exclusive basis) and use 128 MPI tasks per node (i.e., one per physical core).

 ```
 #!/bin/bash

+#SBATCH --partition=standard
+#SBATCH --qos=standard

 #SBATCH --job-name=my_mpi_job
 #SBATCH --nodes=2
 #SBATCH --ntasks-per-node=128

-#SBATCH --cpus-per-task=1
-#SBATCH --time=0:10:0
-#SBATCH --partition=standard
-#SBATCH --qos=standard
-#SBATCH --account=ta004
+#SBATCH --time=00:10:00

+# This module needs to be loaded in ALL scripts
+module load epcc-job-env

+# Load the "xthi" module
 module load xthi

-export OMP_NUM_THREADS=1

 # srun to launch the executable
-srun --cpu-bind=cores xthi
+srun  xthi
 ```
 {: .language-bash}

 The options shown here are:

+* `--partition=standard` - Submit to the standard set of nodes
+* `--qos=standard` - Submit with the standard quality of service settings.
 * `--job-name=my_mpi_job` - Set the name for the job that will be displayed in Slurm output
 * `--nodes=2` - Select two nodes for this job
 * `--ntasks-per-node=128` - Set 128 parallel processes per node (usually corresponds to MPI ranks)
-* `--cpus-per-task=1` - Number of cores to allocate per parallel process
-* `--time=0:10:0` - Set 10 minutes maximum walltime for this job
+* `--time=00:10:00` - Set 10 minutes maximum walltime for this job
-* `--partition=standard` - Submit to the standard set of nodes
-* `--qos=standard` - Submit with the standard quality of service settings.
-* `--account=t01` - Charge the job to the `t01` budget

 We will discuss the `srun` command further below.

 ### Submitting jobs using `sbatch`

 You use the `sbatch` command to submit job submission scripts to the scheduler.
 For example, if the above script was saved in a file called `test_job.slurm`, you would submit it with:

 ```
 auser@login01-nmn:~> sbatch test_job.slurm